 Ordinary Time: July 5th

-Monday of the Fourteenth Week of Ordinary Time; Optional Memorial of St. Anthony Zaccaria, priest; St. Elizabeth of Portugal
+Monday of the Fourteenth Week in Ordinary Time; Optional Memorial of St. Anthony Zaccaria, Priest; St. Elizabeth of Portugal (USA)

 Anthony Mary Zaccaria was born of a noble family at Cremona in Lombardy, and even in childhood gave signs of his future sanctity.
 Very early he was distinguished for his virtues, piety towards God, devotion to the Blessed Virgin, and especially mercy towards the poor, who he more than once gave his own rich clothing for their relief.
 He studied the humanities at home, and then went to Pavia for philosophy and Padua for medicine, and easily surpassed his contemporaries both in purity of life and in mental ability.
 After gaining his degree in medicine, he returned home, where he understood that God had called him to the healing rather of souls than of bodies.
 He immediately gave himself to sacred studies.
 Meanwhile he never ceased to visit the sick, instruct children in Christian doctrine, and exhort the young to piety and the elders to reformation of their lives.
 While saying his first Mass after his ordination, he is said to have been seen by the amazed congregation in a blaze of heavenly light and surrounded by angels.
 He then made it his chief care to labor for the salvation of souls and the reformation of manners.
 He received strangers, the poor and afflicted, with paternal charity, and consoled them with holy words and material assistance, so that his house was known as the refuge of the afflicted and he himself was called by his fellow-citizens an angel and the father of his country.